gbmhunter/blog/content/electronics/components/sensors/temperature-sensors/digital-temperature-sensors.md

 Digital temperature sensors require contact with the medium that is to be measured.

+{{% note %}}
-Note that although digital sensors are more immune to external noise, they also generate more noise than analogue ones (think about the sharp rise/fall times of a digital signal).
+Although digital sensors are more immune to external noise, they also generate more noise than analogue ones (think about the sharp rise/fall times of a digital signal).
 It may be desirable to use an analogue temperature sensor in a highly sensitive environment.
+{{% /note %}}

 ## History